ldnclj/classic-ldnclj.github.com/index.markdown

-Currently our main activities are 3 [monthly dojos](dojos.html) where we help one another to learn Clojure and provide a chance to code that our day jobs may not allow and talks and a pair programming session at [SkillsMatter](https://skillsmatter.com/explore?q=clojure).
+Currently our main activities are 3 [monthly dojos](dojos.html) where we help one another to learn Clojure and provide a chance to code that our day jobs may not allow and talks at [SkillsMatter](https://skillsmatter.com/explore?q=clojure).

 We also organise occasional lunches, hack days, reading groups,